Berkeley-CS195/fa23/syllabus.md

 Readings for each week will be released the Friday before each next class (or thereabouts). **Please finish the readings before class!**

-**QQCR, or Question, Quote and Comment(s)**, is a short weekly assignment on the readings to help you reflect on the readings *and* contribute to an ongoing class discussion.
+**QQCR, or Question, Quote, Comment, and Reply**, is a short weekly assignment on the readings to help you reflect on the readings *and* contribute to an ongoing class discussion.

 The gist: Each week, before class, for each required reading, you will post three questions, quotes, or comments to a class discussion post.
 More submission details this Friday 8/25 when we release the first set.